Hema Chaudhary: Career

-After completing her acting course, Hema started her career in the 1976 film Pelli Kani Pelli directed by Adhiraj Anand Mohan, opposite Tamil actor Sridhar. and was one of the heroines opposite Kamal Haasan in the blockbuster Tamil film Manmatha Leelai (1976).
+After completing her acting course, Hema started her career in the 1976 Telugu film Pelli Kani Pelli directed by Adhiraj Anand Mohan, opposite actor Sreedhar. and was one of the heroines opposite Kamal Haasan in the blockbuster Tamil film Manmatha Leelai (1976).

-Her maiden Kannada film was Vijaya Vani (film) (1976) in which she played the second lead followed by Shubhashaya, Devara Duddu, Vamsha Jyothi and Deepa.
+Her maiden Kannada film was Vijaya Vani (1976) in which she played the second lead followed by Shubhashaya, Devara Duddu, Vamsha Jyothi and Deepa.
 She also worked in Telugu films such as Bangaru Manishi (1977), Nijam (1978), Kotta Alludu (1979).
 Her bold portrayal of a character with grey shades in Gaali Maathu (1981) made her a household name.
 From then on, she went on to appear in more than 150 films as a supporting actress with all the big directors and actors in Kannada cinema.

 Hema follows the practice of offering a silk saree at Hindu Goddess temples across the country after the completion of each of her films.